According to the research in 2018, Content Marketing Institute discovered:

-While these ads are usually cheaper than Facebook ads, the quality of your traffic can prove to be doubtful.
+While these ads are usually cheaper than Facebook ads, your traffic quality can prove to be doubtful.

 While experimenting, content strategist Jacob McMillen drove about 90 clicks for $30 – $35.
 However, he couldn’t tell if the traffic was high-quality or converting as the content source was dubious.

 Depending on your goals, Quuu Promote may or may not be right for you.
-Remember that the promotional side of it is entirely different compared to the automated content to your social channels.
+Remember that its promotional side is entirely different from the automated content to your social channels.

 And if you like to experiment, you can also take a jab at the nRelate and LinkWithin platforms.